Skip to Content

 There is no dress code, however we suggest that you dress comfortably.
 Contra dancing can be aerobic exercise and you're very likely to perspire, so wear clothes that are not restrictive.
 If you perspire heavily, consider bringing an extra shirt or two.

-In order to protect you and our wood floor, we urge you to wear comfortable low-heel shoes with soft soles that won't mar the floor.
-Many dancers bring a special pair of dance shoes.
+In order to protect our wood floor, we urge you to wear comfortable low-heel shoes with soft soles that won't mar the floor.
+Please do not wear street shoes to dance in; bring a special pair of dance shoes.
 There are dance sneakers available from specialty shops, but inexpensive bowling shoes work well also.

 Some people wear skirts that can flare out during swings and twirls, but that is not a requirement.